 Though scientific evidence indicates that glyphosate is almost certainly linked with cancer, Bayer is adamant that it is safe for use by consumers.
 Bayer’s suggestion is not dissimilar to those of other companies whose products were later found to be defective or dangerous, like DePuy and others’ metal on metal hip replacement systems or Johnson and Johnson’s hernia mesh patches.

 Lawyers like ours exist to help you find the justice the system sometimes fails to provide.
-Give Mehr, Fairbanks & Peterson a call if you or someone you know may have a claim.
+Give Mehr Fairbanks Trial Lawyers a call if you or someone you know may have a claim.

 Written by Iain Feeney